BuyProject/featured-video/README.md

-# Featured Video #
+# FeaturedVideo #

-Add Featured Videos to your posts and pages.
+Add FeaturedVideos to your posts and pages.
 Works like magic with most themes which use Featured Images.
 Local Media, YouTube, Vimeo and many more.

 ## Description ##
 > A picture is worth a thousand words.
 How many words is a video worth?

-Featured Videos work like Featured Images, just smoother: Paste a video URL into the designated new box on the post edit screen and the video will be displayed in place of a post image.
+FeaturedVideos work like Featured Images, just smoother: Paste a video URL into the designated new box on the post edit screen and the video will be displayed in place of a post image.

 There are three ways to get the videos onto your page: